Snakes of New York

 Venomous snakes are best left alone.
 None of our species are particularly aggressive animals, but they will attempt to bite when handled.

 If you encounter a snake but can keep your distance, the snake will nearly always refrain from striking.
-If you should be bitten, obviously the most important first thing is determining if the snake is of a poisonous variety.
-It is always a good idea to become familiar with the poisonous snakes in your area, including the outdoor places you plan to visit.
-Bites from nonpoisonous snakes are generally inconsequential; however, it is prudent to review when you last had a tetanus immunization.
+If you should be bitten, obviously the most important first thing is determining if the snake is of a venomous variety.
+It is always a good idea to become familiar with the venomous snakes in your area, including the outdoor places you plan to visit.
+Bites from nonvenomous snakes are generally inconsequential; however, it is prudent to review when you last had a tetanus immunization.
 Bites from venomous species are a more serious matter and you should always seek immediate medical assistance.
 Commercial snakebite kits, which suggest making lacerations in the area of the bite and applying suction and tourniquets are not recommended.
-Poisonous snakebite is rarely fatal among healthy adults.
+Venomous snakebite is rarely fatal among healthy adults.

 Checklist of Snake Species Within New York